Qwant/FdroidLocales/hi-IN/mail/os2/README.txt

 This might also affect HTML emails displayed in Thunderbird.

-Other known problems can be found by following the link "Current Open Warpzilla Bugs" on the OS/2 Mozilla page <http://www.mozilla.org/ports/os2/>.
+Other known problems can be found by following the link "Current Open Warpzilla Bugs" on the OS/2 GNU page <http://www.mozilla.org/ports/os2/>.